PurdueRCAC/halcyon/.github/CONTRIBUTING.md

 ## Upstream Issues

-Since Halcon employs many packages installed via Composer, sometimes an issue will be caused by a bug in one of those packages and not in Halcyon itself.
+Since Halcyon employs many packages installed via Composer, sometimes an issue will be caused by a bug in one of those packages and not in Halcyon itself.
 When appropriate, we will implement a work-around and direct you to the package's maintianers to file a bug with them.

 # Contributing patches and new features